 Research trusted sites for industry and occupation information

 Look online to identify the opportunities and challenges to finding a job in your preferred industry and location.
 Good candidates will always be highly sought after by employers regardless of labour market conditions.

-The Job Outlook website provides information on specific occupations.
+The Job Outlook website provides detailed, practical information on specific occupations.

 The Australian Jobs publication provides forward-looking occupational and industry information to help readers understand where the jobs will be in the future.